Al Jolson: The Jazz Singer

-The Singing Fool (1928)
+The Singing Fool

 With Warner Bros.
 Al Jolson made his first "all-talking" picture, The Singing Fool (1928), the story of an ambitious entertainer who insisted on going on with the show even as his small son lay dying.
 The film was even more popular than The Jazz Singer.
 "Sonny Boy", from the film, was the first American record to sell one million copies.

 Jolson continued to make features for Warner Bros. similar in style to The Singing Fool.
 These included Say It with Songs (1929), Mammy (1930), and Big Boy (1930).
 A restored version of Mammy, with Jolson in Technicolor sequences, was first screened in 2002.
 Jolson's first Technicolor appearance was a cameo in the musical Showgirl in Hollywood (1930) from First National Pictures, a Warner Bros. subsidiary.
 However, these films gradually proved a cycle of diminishing returns due to their comparative sameness, the regal salary that Jolson demanded, and a shift in public taste away from vaudeville musicals as the 1930s began.
 Jolson returned to Broadway and starred in the unsuccessful Wonder Bar.

 Hallelujah, I'm a Bum/Hallelujah, I'm a Tramp

 Warner Bros. allowed him to make Hallelujah, I'm a Bum with United Artists in 1933.
 It was directed by Lewis Milestone and written by Ben Hecht.
 Hecht was also active in the promotion of civil rights: "Hecht film stories featuring black characters included Hallelujah, I'm a Bum, co-starring Edgar Connor as Jolson's sidekick, in a politically savvy rhymed dialogue over Richard Rodgers music."

-The New York Times reviewer wrote, "The picture, some persons may be glad to hear, has no Mammy song.
+Mordaunt Hall of The New York Times wrote, "The picture, some persons may be glad to hear, has no Mammy song.
 It is Mr. Jolson's best film and well it might be, for that clever director, Lewis Milestone, guided its destiny ... a combination of fun, melody and romance, with a dash of satire...."
-Another review added, "A film to welcome back, especially for what it tries to do for the progress of the American musical...."
+The film resurfaced in 1973, as The New Yorker noted: "A film to welcome back, especially for what it tries to do for the progress of the American musical...."

-Wonder Bar (1934)
+Wonder Bar

-In 1934, he starred in a movie version of his earlier stage play Wonder Bar, co-starring Kay Francis, Dolores del Río, Ricardo Cortez, and Dick Powell.
-The movie is a "musical Grand Hotel, set in the Parisian nightclub owned by Al Wonder (Jolson).
+In 1934, Jolson starred in Wonder Bar, co-starring Kay Francis, Dolores del Río, Ricardo Cortez, and Dick Powell.
+It's a movie version of his earlier stage play, a "musical Grand Hotel, set in the Parisian nightclub owned by Al Wonder (Jolson).
 Wonder entertains and banters with his international clientele."
 Reviews were generally positive: "Wonder Bar has got about everything.
 Romance, flash, dash, class, color, songs, star-studded talent and almost every known requisite to assure sturdy attention and attendance....
 It's Jolson's comeback picture in every respect."; and, "Those who like Jolson should see Wonder Bar for it is mainly Jolson; singing the old reliables; cracking jokes which would have impressed Noah as depressingly ancient; and moving about with characteristic energy."